-- 183. NERA also point to the higher current wool grease prices relative to those used in their model and growing demand for products made from wool grease, which they believe Mr Irvine has not considered, as alternative revenue streams when considering the question of entry.
-86 NERA and Cavalier consider [ -] wool grease prices remain firm into the future.87 This would make entry more likely relative to Mr Irvine's assessment outlined above. - 184.
+- 191. NERA also point to the higher current wool grease prices relative to those used in their model and growing demand for products made from wool grease, which they believe Mr Irvine has not considered, as alternative revenue streams when considering the question of entry.
+NERA and Cavalier consider [] wool grease prices remain firm into the future.
+This would make entry more likely relative to Mr Irvine's assessment outlined above. - 192.
 Godfrey Hirst's economic expert, Professor Graeme Guthrie, argued that the post-tax 15% rate of return used in the NERA entry model is too low.
 He referred to theoretical, survey-based, and econometric evidence that suggests that a potential entrant would require a higher post-tax rate of return (ie, the hurdle rate).
-88 - 185.
+95 - 193.
 Professor Guthrie argued that this is a declining industry as evidenced by the falling wool clip, and the risk that an entrant may not have access to a sufficient volume of wool makes it plausible that someone considering entering into this industry would require a higher rate of return.
 He concluded that a 20% rate of return is a plausible hurdle rate.
-As a result, he concludes that a price increase of at least 25% would be required to trigger entry. - 186.
+As a result, he concludes that a price increase of at least 25% would be required to trigger entry. - 194.
 In response NERA pointed out that one of the studies that Professor Guthrie referred to uses nominal rates of return while the entry model is based on real rates, which are lower.
-89 Once this adjustment is made, NERA considers that the real rates of return that the survey respondents reveal typically do not exceed 15%. - 187.
+96 Once this adjustment is made, NERA considers that the real rates of return that the survey respondents reveal typically do not exceed 15%. - 195.
 Direct Capital, one of the shareholders of Cavalier also responded to Professor Guthrie's views by saying that required rates of return could vary based on the type of investor.
 In the present context, the likely potential entrant would be a group of merchants.
 For merchants contemplating entry into the scouring market, the required rate of return could be significantly lower than for a financial investor.
-This is because they would be able to effectively guarantee sufficient volume of wool for scouring, thus reducing one of the major risks of establishing a scour, which would be not attracting a sufficient volume of wool.
-91 - 188.
+This is because they would be able to - effectively guarantee sufficient volume of wool for scouring, thus reducing one of the major risks of establishing a scour, which would be not attracting a sufficient volume of wool.
+98 - 196.
 Direct Capital provided data regarding the cost of capital from 2010, which was when it acquired shares in Cavalier.
 At the time, it applied a 13.84% post-tax cost of capital.
-This was inclusive of an investor specific risk-premium over and above commonly used risk-premia for listed equities.
-92 As Direct Capital is a financial investor, a group of merchants may require a lower return as they would be able to control volumes.
+This was inclusive of an investor specific risk-premium over and above commonly used risk-premia for

-86 Cavalier submission, 21 April 2015.
+93 Cavalier submission, 21 April 2015.